 4. Support of Diversity: Proposals should demonstrate substantive support of the Bureau's policy on diversity.
-Achievable and relevant features should be cited in both program administration (selection of participants, program venue and program evaluation) and program content (orientation and wrap-up sessions, program meetings, resource materials and follow-up activities).
-Applicants should refer to the Bureau's Diversity, Freedom and Democracy Guidelines in the Proposal Submission Instructions (PSI) and the Diversity, Freedom and Democracy Guidelines section, Item IV.3d.2, above for additional guidance.
+Achievable and relevant features should be cited in both program administration (selection of participants, program venue and program evaluation) and Start Printed Page 6196program content (orientation and wrap-up sessions, program meetings, resource materials and follow-up activities).
+Applicants should refer to the Bureau's Diversity, Freedom and Democracy Guidelines in the PSI and the Diversity, Freedom and Democracy Guidelines section, Item IV.3d.2, above for additional guidance.

 5. Post-Grant Activities: Applicants should provide a plan to conduct activities after the Bureau-funded project has concluded in order to ensure that Bureau-supported programs are not isolated events.
 Funds for all post-grant activities must be in the form of contributions from the applicant or sources outside of the Bureau.
 Costs for these activities must not appear in the proposal budget, but should be outlined in the narrative.